practicalli/clojure/data-structures/list.md

 '(1 2 3 4)
 '(-1 -0.234 0 1.3 8/5 3.1415926)
-'("cat" "dog" "rabit" "fish")
+'("cat" "dog" "rabbit" "fish")
-'(:cat :dog :rabit :fish)
+'(:cat :dog :rabbit :fish)
 '(:cat 1 "fish" 22/7 (str "fish" "n" "chips"))

-;; The quote shortcust is uses where ever you have a list that you want to treat just as data.
+;; The quote shortcut is uses where ever you have a list that you want to treat just as data.
 ;; Another example is when you are including functions from other namespaces ;;(ns my-namespace.core
 ;;  use 'my-namespace.library)